Measuring Success

 Some oil analysis users even consider using Ultraclean jars on occasion.
 While these yield some impressively consistent, valuable results, the need for this level of bottle cleanliness is simply beyond even high-performing maintenance programs.
 Outside of a research application, few would realize a benefit due to the difficulty in preventing particulate contamination when collecting samples.
 Aside from being exorbitantly expensive, they are frequently made of glass which can be a hazard.

 It’s important to collect oil samples in a clean container, but using Superclean and Ultraclean containers may raise expenses without seeing much gain.
-The average maintenance program will see the most benefit from using ISO Clean jars if they are running particulate and cleanliness testing based on experience, but if you have questions about the containers you are using I’m available at ablack@polarislabs.com to help you find the best solution for your program.
+The average maintenance program will see the most benefit from using ISO Clean jars if they are running particulate and cleanliness testing based on experience, but if you have questions about the containers you are using contact service@polarislabs.com to help you find the best solution for your program.

 Proven Impact.
 Proven Uptime.
 Proven Savings.